Things to do in The Nile Valley

 Temple of Karnak

-One of the lesser known attractions of this vast temple complex is the small Temple of Ptah, hidden on the northeastern boundary.
-It is very special because the room is intact - giving a realistic sense of what the dark temple interior would have felt like in ancient times - and a statue of Sekhmet remains in place, lit up by natural light.
-The Temple of Karnak can be a bit overwhelming without a guide, or at least a good guide book, so be sure to either hire someone or do your research to fully appreciate the wonders of the place.
+One of the lesser known attractions of this vast temple complex is the small Temple of Ptah, which is hidden on the northeastern boundary.
+It's very special because the room is intact (giving a realistic sense of what the dark temple interior would have felt like in ancient times) and a statue of Sekhmet remains in place, lit up by natural light.
+The Temple of Karnak can be a bit overwhelming without a guide, or at least a good guide book, so visitors should be sure to either hire someone or do their research to fully appreciate the wonders of the place.

 West Bank photo